David-P23/Pewlett-Hackard-Analysis/README.md

-## Pewlett-Hackard-Analysis
+# Pewlett-Hackard-Analysis

-# Employees & Retirement
+## 1. Employees & Retirement

 First I created the following retirement Table pertaining to the employees born between 1/1/1952 and 12/31/1955.